hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

  We are calling a map method on list.
 A map operation on a collection executes function passed on every element of the collection and returns another **_NEW_** collection.
 Here, we are passing a anonymous function **_x => x * x_** It takes each element and multiplies by itself (square).

+**_val square = (x: Int) =>  x * x_**

+Assign a function that takes Input input and Int return to variable square.
+Similary for cube.

+**_def modifyList(list: List[Int], operation: (Int) => Int): List[Int] = {_**

+Define a function that takes a list and function as parameters.
+The signature of function parameter is Input input and Input output.
+Any function that satisfies this signature can be passed.
+Both square and cube constant vals satisfy this condition.

 ### Companies using Scala

+You might be wondering, nobody at work uses Scala why should I learn it.
+Below, are some top tech companies large and small using Scala.

 * Twitter
 * LinkedIn
 * Foursquare